dinaAbdelrahman/Optimize_ML_pipeline_Azure/README.md

 <br><br>
 From the azure console, the settings for running script train.py. <br>
-The sampling policy is Random selection from the parameter space for C and max_iter to verify which combination will give better model with respect to my primary metric which is the accuracy.<br>
+* The sampling policy is Random selection from the parameter space for C and max_iter to verify which combination will give better model with respect to my primary metric which is the accuracy.<br>
-Early termination policies can be applied to HyperDrive runs, A run is cancelled when the criteria of a specified policy are met and hence saves resources and time.
-My early termination ploicy is using Bandit which defines an early termination policy based on slack criteria, and a frequency and delay interval for evaluation. further information can be found here: https://docs.microsoft.com/en-us/python/api/azureml-train-core/azureml.train.hyperdrive.banditpolicy?view=azure-ml-py <br>
+* Early termination policies can be applied to HyperDrive runs, A run is cancelled when the criteria of a specified policy are met and hence saves resources and time.
+My early termination ploicy is using Bandit which defines an early termination policy based on slack criteria, and a frequency and delay interval for evaluation which I used their default value. further information can be found here: https://docs.microsoft.com/en-us/python/api/azureml-train-core/azureml.train.hyperdrive.banditpolicy?view=azure-ml-py <br>
-The primary metric of the hyperdrive set to Accuracy
+* The primary metric of the hyperdrive set to Accuracy
 <br><br>

 ![i4](https://github.com/dinaAbdelrahman/Optimize_ML_pipeline_Azure/blob/main/snaps_project/4-hyper_drive_details.PNG)